“Pete’s” News Corner

 * NEW CHANGES TO ETHANOL FREE GAS LIST *

 We removed FIVE ethanol FREE location in Louisiana recently:

 Sullivan’s Store, 11769 LA Hwy 155, Castor, Bienville Parish – Switched to E10.

 Cash-N-Carry, 12590 River Road, Destrehan, St Charles Parish – Store Stopped selling gas!

 Conn’s Store, 3119 LA Hwy 146, Chatham, Jackson Parish – Store Closed (Thanks to Woody for the info)

 Jim’s Convenience Store, 2801 LA Hwy 306, Des Allemands, St. Charles Parish – Store CLOSED (Thanks to Mike for the info)

-We added FOUR new ethanol FREE location in Louisiana recently:
+We added FIVE new ethanol FREE location in Louisiana recently:

 Farmer Valley Co-op, 250 Rapides Dr, Natchitoches, Natchitoches Parish